 Since 2000, we help all vision-impaired ex-Servicemen and women, regardless of how or when they lost their sight.

-In 1984, we moved to our current headquarters in Harcourt Street in Central London.
-We also have two specially designed veterans' centres where our beneficiaries can receive rehabilitation, respite, training and care.
+In 1984, we moved to our headquarters in Harcourt Street in Central London. and then in 2021, we moved to our current headquarters in Queens Square also in Central London.
+We also have two specially designed centres of wellbeing where our beneficiaries can receive rehabilitation, respite, training and care.
 Our Brighton Centre has been operating since 1938, and our facility in Llandudno, North Wales, opened in 2011.

 We changed our name to Blind Veterans UK in 2012, to better reflect what we do as a charity.